79th SLC (Séminaire Lotharingien de Combinatoire), Bertinoro, Italy, 11 September 2017

 "The ν-Tamari lattice as the rotation lattice of ν -trees"

 Some results of their paper intersect some results given at this 79th SLC, in particular the fact that the v-Tamari lattice defined by L.-F. Préville-Ratelle and the speaker (in terms of a flip in a pair of paths) corresponds to a rotation in the associated v-tree (theorem 3.2, which is in fact the title of the paper).

 This equivalence is proved by using the associated Catalan alternative tableau and v-Tamari lattice defined with Γ-moves:

-p124 (first part of slides) A rotation in the binary tree corresponds exactly to a certain Γ-move in the associated Catalan alternative tableau,
+p124 (first part of slides) A rotation in the binary tree (the v-tree) corresponds exactly to a certain Γ-move in the associated Catalan alternative tableau,